Michael Peterson trial: Kathleen's death

-"would have been infuriated by learning that her husband, who she truly loved, was bi-sexual and having an extramarital relationship—not with another woman—but a man, which would have been humiliating and embarrassing to her.
-We believe that once she learned this information that an argument ensued and a homicide occurred."

 The defense argued that Kathleen accepted Michael's bisexuality and that the marriage was very happy, a position supported by Michael and Kathleen's children and other friends and associates.

 The prosecution said that Kathleen's murder was most likely committed with a custom-made fireplace poker called a blow poke.
 It had been a gift to the Petersons from Kathleen's sister but was missing from the house at the time of the investigation.
-Later in the trial the defense team produced the missing blow poke, which they said had been overlooked in the garage by police investigators.
-Forensic tests revealed that it had been untouched and unmoved for too long to have been used in the murder.
+Later in the trial, the defense team produced the missing blow poke, which they said had been found in the garage.
 A juror contacted after the trial noted that the jury had dismissed the idea of the blow poke as the murder weapon.